top of page

 How This Differs From Other Attachment Styles

 At its core, anxious attachment is about chasing closeness, fueled by fear.
-To understand how it compares to other attachment styles, here’s a quick breakdown of the four categories:
+Understanding how it compares to other attachment styles can provide clarity.
+Here’s a quick breakdown of the four categories:

-• Secure attachment: Built on trust and emotional openness, this style often leads to stable, supportive relationships.
+• Secure attachment: Built on trust and emotional openness, leading to stable and supportive relationships.

-• Anxious attachment: Marked by a fear of rejection and a constant need for reassurance, it can create emotional highs and lows or clingy behaviors.
+• Anxious attachment: Characterized by fear of rejection and a constant need for reassurance, often creating emotional highs and lows or clingy behaviors.

-• Avoidant attachment: Characterized by discomfort with closeness and a strong focus on self-reliance, this style often leads to emotional distance and hesitation around intimacy.
+• Avoidant attachment: Marked by discomfort with closeness and a focus on self-reliance, often resulting in emotional distance and hesitation around intimacy.

-• Disorganized attachment: A mix of internal conflict and unpredictable behaviors, this style creates intense, chaotic, and contradictory relationship dynamics.
+• Disorganized attachment: A mix of internal conflict and unpredictable behaviors, resulting in chaotic and contradictory relationship dynamics.

-Understanding these patterns can help us gain deeper self-awareness and build healthier connections.
+By recognizing these patterns, we can gain deeper self-awareness and work toward healthier connections.

 Can You Change an Attachment Style?

-Here’s the truth that often goes unsaid in conversations about attachment styles: Your past may explain your pain, but it doesn’t have to dictate your future.
+Here’s the unspoken truth often overlooked in discussions about attachment styles: Your past may explain your pain, but it doesn’t have to dictate your future.
 Anxious attachment isn’t fixed.
-It can shift, evolve, and soften as you do the work of unlearning old survival strategies and cultivating inner safety.
+It can shift, evolve, and soften as you actively work to unlearn old survival strategies and cultivate inner safety.

 The key is recognizing that this isn’t about fixing yourself (you aren’t broken).
 It’s about committing to healing wounds that no longer serve you.